 Pond snails are true survivors (in every sense of the word).
 They can live even through the cycling process (get more information).
 Their tolerance to ammonia spikes is incredible.

 Pond snails do not care about the tank size.
-You can keep them in 1-gallon tank (~5 liters) or little buckets.
+You can keep them in a 1-gallon tank (~4 liters) or little buckets.
 They can be OK even without filters, pumps, heaters, etc. However, in this case, you will have to do at least regular water changes.
 Although pond snails are super hardy, they are still mortal. 🙂

 They have no preferences and can tolerate even very soft water for some time.
 According to the study, temporary (short-lasting) pH changes can be tolerated in a wider range – up to pH 3.5!
 However, if your water has pH less than 6.5 for weeks (months), Pond snails will have problems with shell formation.
 At low pH calcium uptake is particularly difficult, which slows down and disturbs the formation of the shell.

 In addition, Pond snails will not feel stress at both 15C and 25C.
-They simply do not care because, in the wild, they can easily overwinter in ponds which do not freeze to the bottom.
+They simply do not care because, in the wild, they can easily overwinter in ponds that do not freeze to the bottom.

 Note: I would still recommend using the simplest sponge filter in their tank setup.
 They are living things, after all.
 Even if you are planning to breed them as food for your fish, it will greatly increase their number.